andresheredia1/HyBayesCal-pckg/README.md

 Folder containing the Python virtual environment.
 As explained before, this folder holds the required python libraries to run the code.

 ### Simulationxxxx
 Folder that should contain the necessary files to run Telemac and a subfolder called *auto-saved-results*.
 To this point, the package only runs hydrodynamic simulations but it can also be implemented to run other Telemac modules.
-To test the package, the simulation folder has already a case study *2dsteady.cas*.
+To test the package, the simulation folder has already a case study `2dsteady.cas`.
+(Hint: if this folder is not present while download, create it before running the code)
-* `**.cas - Telemac Steering file` (2dsteady.cas for this case study),
+* `.cas` - Telemac Steering file (2dsteady.cas for this case study),
-* `**.cli - Boundary conditions file` (boundaries.cli for this case)
+* `.cli` - Boundary conditions file (boundaries.cli for this case)
-* `**.slf - Mesh file` (qgismesh.slf for this case)
+* `.slf` - Mesh file (qgismesh.slf for this case) \\

 The folder should look like this:

 ![Simulationxxxx](images/Figure4.png)